3.3.2 Family Group Conference

 The FGC Co-ordinator is independent from statutory decision-making processes.
 The role of the FGC Co-ordinator is to:

-- Attend the Referral Meeting;
+- Conduct the Referral Discussion;

 - Make contact with the parents/carers/persons with PR and the child/young person within five working days of Referral Meeting;